This page explains changes to Direct Debit calculations. If you’re looking for rent increase/decrease information we have other FAQs available.

 - Will you evict customers if we can’t pay the extra amount?

 - Why doesn’t this apply to all customers?

 - I’m not on Universal credit, do I still have to pay extra?

 - Will I know if my Direct Debit changes?

 How are Direct Debit payments calculated?

-Direct Debits are automatically calculated to take an equal amount each month.
-In a full year this will be 12 equal monthly payments.
+Direct Debits are calculated so that you are four weeks or one month in advance at the end of March and are automatically calculated to take an amount each month.
+In a full year this will be 12 monthly payments.
 If you receive part Housing Benefit this is taken into account before the Direct Debit is calculated.

 The calculation may be different if your tenancy starts part-way through the year, or if there are arrears, but this will be explained to you.